dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-msi.md

 ---
 type: docs
-title: "How to: Authenticate using Managed Service Identities"
+title: "How to: Use Managed Service Identities"
-linkTitle: "How to: Authenticate using MSI"
+linkTitle: "How to: Use MSI"
 weight: 40000
-description: "Learn about authenticating Azure components using Managed Service Identities"
+description: "Learn how to use Managed Service Identities"
 ---

 Using MSI, authentication happens automatically by virtue of your application running on top of an Azure service that has an assigned identity.